 1) The Book of the Queen is made up of two volumes, 177 folios and 220 folios, respectively.
 All folios are made of parchment and measure 36.5 cm by 28.5 cm, or 14.37 inches by 11.22 inches.

-2) The Book of the Queen was made in Paris between 1410 and 1414.
+2) The book was made in Paris between 1410 and 1414.
 It is written in French with Gothic cursive script.

 3) The Book of the Queen is a compilation of the most popular works by Christine de Pizan.
 Christine de Pizan turned to writing when she was widowed at the age of twenty-four and needed to find a way to support herself and her family.